gabriel-kwesie/conifgure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Within the client VM, logged in with the admin user login, right-click Start, and go to System > click Remote Desktop > under User accounts, click “select users that can remotely access this PC” > type in domain users and click ok (this will allow all domain users to log in to that device) (now you can log into the client vm with your normal login from the beginning of the tutorial)
+Within the client VM, logged in with the admin user login, right-click Start, and go to System > scroll down and click Remote Desktop > Remote desktop users > click add and type in domain users and click ok (this will allow all domain users to log in to that device) (now you can log into the client vm with your normal login from the beginning of the tutorial)
 </p>
 <br />